 Insider Tips

 Budva is the country's most-visited destination and the most lively town along the coast.
 In summer, it’s packed with tourists attracted by its beaches, various watersport options, and vibrant nightlife.
-If you're seeking a laid-back experience, you'll be better off staying near Sveti Stefan or another quieter town along the coast
+If you're seeking a laid-back experience, you'll be better off staying near Sveti Stefan, Petrovac or another quieter town along the coast

 The Old Town is definitely a highlight with its narrow stone lanes, small squares, churches and city walls.
 The Citadel will give you access to panoramic terraces.
 It's worth mentioning that the Old Town is relatively small and a visit usually take 1-2 hours